spryker/spryker-docs/docs/marketplace/dev/feature-integration-guides/202106.0/marketplace-merchant-feature-integration.md

 ---
-title: Marketplace Merchants feature integration
+title: Marketplace Merchant feature integration
 last_updated: Mar 23, 2021
 description: This integration guide provides steps on how to integrate the Merchants feature into a Spryker project.
 template: feature-integration-guide-template
 ---

-This document describes how to integrate the Marketplace Merchants feature into a Spryker project.
+This document describes how to integrate the Marketplace Merchant feature into a Spryker project.

 ## Install feature core